DaveAldon/Typescript-Code-Generation/README.md

   "fileNamePattern": ".screen.ts",   <-- the pattern for the files that you want to apply a code pattern to "codePatterns": [                  <-- the pattern(s) to be applied to the files found via the fileNamePattern property
-    "import { $nameScreen } from './$importName';", <-- you can just insert a simple string pattern using the API's variables { "pattern": "const $name = 'thing';", "documentation": "Variable assignment" } <-- patterns can have custom documentation placed at the beginning of a code block
+    "import { $nameScreen } from './$importName';", <-- you can just insert a simple string pattern using the API's variables {
+      "documentation": "Example pattern block", <-- (optional) patterns can have custom documentation placed at the beginning of a code block
+      "prePattern": "const example = () => {",  <-- (optional) patterns can have code that is placed before the pattern block "pattern": "const $name = 'thing';",      <-- pattern that will be run on each file found "postPattern": "}"                        <-- (optional) patterns can have code that is placed after the pattern block }
   ]
 }
 ```